yesodweb/yesod-cookbook/Setting-up-a-virtual-machine,-using-VirtualBox-and-Vagrant.md

 1. Cabal and Yesod:
     * Do `cabal update` and inside the Yesod project folder (in guest) `cabal install`.
     * Yesod is not automatically recognized.
 At the end of `~/.profile` write `PATH="$HOME/.cabal/bin:$PATH"`.
-    * `yesod devel` will not yet work because Postgresql still needs to be installed and configured.
-See: [[Setting up Postgresql|Setting-up-Postgresql]].
+    * `yesod devel` will not yet work because PostgreSQL still needs to be installed and configured.
+See: [[Setting up PostgreSQL|Setting-up-Postgresql]].

-## Viewing `yesod devel` in the browser
+## Viewing your Yesod site in the host browser
 The easiest way to view your Yesod site from guest on your host machine is to use port forwarding.

 1. Shut down your guest if it is running with `vagrant halt`.
 1. Let's say you want to use port 4567.
-In Vagrantfile, add the setting:<pre>
-    # Forward guest port 3000 to host port 4567
+In Vagrantfile, add the setting: `config.vm.forward_port 3000, 4567` (to forward guest port 3000 to host port 4567).
-    config.vm.forward_port 3000, 4567</pre>
 1. In `config/settings.yml` change `approot: "http://localhost:3000"` to `approot: "http://localhost:4567"`.
-1. Restart guest with `vagrant up`.
+1. Restart guest with `vagrant up` and do `vagrant ssh`.
-1. `vagrant ssh` and start PostgreSQL and Yesod again.
+1. Start PostgreSQL and Yesod again.
 1. On your host machine open a new browser window and visit http://localhost:4567.

-There are also other ways, for example using NAT. [[https://blogs.oracle.com/fatbloke/entry/converting_a_virtualbox_nat_client|Converting a VirtualBox guest from a client (NAT) to a server (Host Interface Networking)]] might be a starting point (I haven't tried it).
+There are also other ways, for example using NAT. [[Converting a VirtualBox guest from a client (NAT) to a server (Host Interface Networking)|https://blogs.oracle.com/fatbloke/entry/converting_a_virtualbox_nat_client]] might be a starting point (I haven't tried it).

 ## Troubleshooting